-- Present in The Dresden Files, but the words are still an important part of the spell.
-The incantation is as much a part of the spell as pointing and drawing up power, so wizards will use nonsense—but consistent—words rather than real ones, to avoid the risk of accidentally misfiring.
+- Present in The Dresden Files.
+The exact words themselves aren't as important, but the act of an incantation is still an important part of the spell, as much a part of the spell as pointing and drawing up power.
+Wizards like to use dead languages, or even nonsense—but consistent—words rather than real ones, to avoid the risk of accidentally misfiring.

 - The words are part of a personal, mental construct that a given mage uses to make the spell, and they seem to need a personal connection to the wizard.
 In a flashback scene, Harry is trying to start a fire with magic, and is using his teacher's words, and can't manage the actual spell until he makes up his more familiar "Flickum Bicus" incantation.

-- And the reason Wizards use dead languages and nonsense words for their spells is that the incantation becomes linked with the spell in their mind, so if they use a word from a language they speak regularly, they could burn their house down whenever they say "fire."
+- The reason Wizards use dead languages and nonsense words for their spells is that the incantation becomes linked with the spell in their mind, so if they use a word from a language they speak regularly, due to the mental equivalent of muscle memory they could burn their house down whenever they say "fire."

 - Harry Potter:

 - The Cruciatus Curse Harry tried using on Bellatrix Lestrange did work, but due to his own lack of desire to hurt her, it was really weak in effect.
 It applies to all Unforgivable curses, as their user has to desire to hurt others for them to work at all, and without pure malice (which is quite different from the righteous fury that Harry tried to channel into his Cruciatus against Bellatrix) their effect will be less than desired.